 - The speaker is suggesting that for most people, summer will pass all too quickly and they will grow old, as is natural, their beauty fading with the passing of the season.

-With repetition, alliteration and internal and end rhyme, the reader is taken along through this uncertain, changing, fateful time.
 Note the language of these lines: rough, shake, too short, Sometimes, too hot, often, dimmed, declines, chance, changing, untrimmed.

-And there are interesting combinations within each line, which add to the texture and soundscape: Rough/buds, shake/May, hot/heaven, eye/shines, often/gold/complexion, fair from fair, sometimes/declines, chance/nature/changing, nature/course.
+- Assonance and repetition.
+There are interesting combinations within each line, which add to the texture and soundscape: Rough/buds, shake/May, hot/heaven, eye/shines, often/gold/complexion, fair from fair, sometimes/declines, chance/nature/changing, nature/course.

 Life is not an easy passage through Time for most, if not all people.
 Random events can radically alter who we are, and we are all subject to Time's effects.

 In the meantime the vagaries of the English summer weather are called up again and again as the speaker attempts to put everything into perspective.
 Finally, the lover's beauty, metaphorically an eternal summer, will be preserved forever in the poet's immmortal lines.